18F/api.data.gov/content/docs/agency-manual/index.md

 - [Using api.data.gov with Swagger / OpenAPI](#using-apidatagov-with-swagger--openapi)
 - [Best practices when deprecating an API](#best-practices-when-deprecating-an-api)
 - [Process for removing an API backend](#process-for-removing-an-api-backend)

+## Logging In

+To access the admin page for agency users, go to [https://api.data.gov/admin](https://api.data.gov/admin).

 ## Configuring your first API backend